 Many dentists, though not all, are eligible to get a disability income insurance policy and could one day utilize its coverage.
 Therefore, it’s difficult to consider the answer to this question definitively, because whether you qualify or would benefit from this type of insurance will differ from others.
 That’s why it’s a good idea to learn more about how disability income insurance could be used in your individual situation.

 In short, typically no. Workers’ compensation will not cover your loss of income if you are injured or become ill due to any cause outside your occupation.
 Therefore, it is not enough to purchase a workers’ compensation plan and call it a day.
 Ideally, you will combine the two types of insurance and ensure you have appropriate coverage should you face an unexpected loss of income due to illness or injury.

 We hope a disability income insurance policy is something you never have to use.
 However, if you should find yourself facing an unexpected illness or become injured and are unable to continue to work, such a policy can make a significant impact on your quality of life now and on into the future.

 At Treloar & Heisel, we are here to answer any and all questions you have pertaining to your individual need for disability income insurance.
 In fact, we have put together a disability income insurance guide that goes into greater depth about the specifics of this type of insurance coverage.
 We encourage you to give it a read and then contact us to review with a licensed insurance professional about disability income insurance for dentists.

-Treloar & Heisel, Inc. and its divisions do not offer tax or legal advice.
+Treloar & Heisel, LLC. and its divisions do not offer tax or legal advice.

 This information is provided for general informational purposes only.
 These definitions are not binding contract definitions.
 You should review your policy to determine the binding contract definitions.
 Please review with a licensed insurance professional.